CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/dist_bacteria.md

 with the Gamma distribution) suggests the Pareto may be a good bet for the bacteria data, which looks similar (if you ignore censoring).

-The Pareto distribution can be fit a several ways.
+The Pareto distribution can be fit several ways.
 First and second moments have relatively simple closed form values, so parameters could be estimated using either the method of moments, or maximum likelihood methods.